 Recidivism Risk Reduction Incentive

 Research demonstrates that public safety is enhanced when less violent offenders complete evidence-based programs that address their criminal ways of thinking and behaviors and follow the rules during incarceration.
-Such offenders are less likely to victimize someone else after they are released.
-Research further tells us that the longer these less serious offenders remain in prison the greater the chance that they will recidivate.
+Such inmates are less likely to victimize someone else after they are released.
+Research further tells us that the longer these less serious inmates remain in prison the greater the chance they will recidivate.